KatherineMichel/portfolio/doc/djangocon-us-2023-recap.md

 ## Intro

+Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorganChase.

 DjangoCon US 2023 took place from October 16-20 in Durham, North Carolina.
 It was the sixth DjangoCon US I've had the privilege of attending, and in my opinion, the best one yet.

 Attendees (photo credit: Bartek Pawlik (https://bartpawlik.format.com/))